Patrico92/Arithmetic-coding/README.md

-# Huffman-encoding-in-Java
+# Arithmetic coding in java
-Program takes a specified file and encodes it using the static Huffman's algorithm.
+Program takes a specified file and encodes it using the Arithmetic coding.
 Decoding is also possible.